Skip to content

 Roughly around 2014, early mentions of ultra-low latency were starting to appear broadly.
 As Flash was a dying technology, different standards and custom solutions were proposed to make streaming at sub-second latency.
 One central challenge is to maintain stability of streams when the tolerances decrease.
 Early solutions built on web-socket technologies along with WebRTC implementations were created to meet this need; some scalable, others not.

-The most modern approach is a standard called Media over QUIC (MoQ), which Vindral has adopted as its primary method of delivery.
+The most modern approach is a standard called Media over QUIC (MoQ), which Vindral Live has adopted as its primary method of delivery.
 With ultra-low latency as one main advantage, viewer synchronization is an equally important promise.
-Also, MoQ has opened up a path for Vindral to support ad-insertion and standardized DRM.
+Also, MoQ has opened up a path for Vindral Live to support ad-insertion and standardized DRM.
 Performance on challenging networks – from mobile Internet to home wifi – is unmatched which is a high priority since it allows for high video quality to be maintained.

 Media over QUIC is suitable for live sports, both with betting and without, live events, e-sports, auctions, public safety applications, iGaming (live casino) and other scenarios where interactivity without lag is required.
 Also, the growing number of multi-angle experiences require synchronization in order for angle switching to be smooth and coherent.

 If you are looking to build an application or live streaming service using Media over QUIC, do not hesitate to contact us.
-Vindral exists both as a cloud SaaS and OEM solution to white-label, and any hybrid in-between.
+Vindral Live exists both as a cloud SaaS and OEM solution to white-label, and any hybrid in-between.

 “Real-time” (150 – 300 ms)

 Though there is a category at lower latency than this, “real-time” has become adopted as a term from the industry for a certain type of solution.
 2-way human voice communications are only viable at 200ms or lower latency.
 For this, WebRTC was developed as a method for video conferencing.
 While sensitive to network conditions and quickly degrading video quality, it is an unmatched solution for 2-way video calls where voice and a natural conversation pace are the most important aspects.
 Real-time technologies were considered a solution for ultra-low latency early on but have struggled to gain traction among vendors because of the known quality degradation issues.
-Note: In particular cases such as local streaming for sports venues or in private CDN:s, Vindral’s Web Socket and MoQ solutions can be tuned to perform in this “real-time” category.
+Note: In particular cases such as local streaming for sports venues or in private CDN:s, Vindral Live’s Web Socket and MoQ solutions can be tuned to perform in this “real-time” category.

 Below real-time (15 – 150 ms)